GoXLR-on-Linux/goxlr-on-linux/README.md

 ## Common issues

 ### Cannot lock down 107341338 byte memory area (Cannot allocate memory)
-FIX : Open cmd and enter : `usermod -a -G audio YOURNAMEUSER`
+Open a terminal and execute the following command : `usermod -a -G audio YOURNAMEUSER`

 ### ERROR GoXLR_Source_Chat:XXX not a valid port
-FIX : Go to windows and load your profile to your GoXLR and never shutdown (usb powered dongle or bios usb powered) and restart to your os.
+Go to Windows and load your profile to your GoXLR and make sure when rebooting into Linux, the GoXLR does not power reset.
+> GoXLR Mini: You will need a powered USB hub or a USB port on your Motherboard that supplies power even when the computer reboots/powers off

 ### My audio is stuttering / skipping?
 Make sure you are running Kernel **5.11 or newer**.